torstenboettjer/sandbox/README.md

 echo -e 'eval "$(direnv hook bash)"' >> $HOME/.bashrc
 ```

-## 7. Development environments
+## 7. Development Environments

-Devenv is a tool that leverages Nix to create reproducible development environments.
-It can be seen as an extension of the Nix ecosystem, specifically tailored for development workflows.
-Given a Git repository, create the initial structure:
+Devenv is a tool that leverages Nix to create reproducible development environments, it is an extension of the Nix ecosystem, tailored for development workflows.
+A development environment is defined by creating a directory, setting up a git repository, and sharing the repository with other developers via Github.

 ```sh
 devenv init
 ```

-Will create the following files: `.envrc, devenv.nix, devenv.yaml, .gitignore`
+Will create the following files{subdirectories in a given repository: `.envrc, devenv.nix, devenv.yaml, .gitignore`.
+The nix file contains the system software and platform components, required to build an applications.